Skip to main content

 VPCs

-Instead of creating a VPC in each account, we have created separate environment accounts, and have one VPC per business unit, per environment.
+Instead of creating a VPC in each account, we have organised the VPCs into central ‘environment’ accounts (one account per SDLC stage).
+Within the environment accounts there is one VPC per business unit, per environment.

 So we have the following environment accounts: